NIM for LLM Benchmarking Guide

 The “–measurement-interval 10000” is the time interval used for each measurement in milliseconds.
 GenAI-perf measures the requests that finish in a specified time interval.
 Choose a value big enough for several requests to finish.
 For larger networks (e.g. Llama-3 70B) and more concurrency, e.g. 250, choose a higher value (e.g. 100000, which is 100s).

-When tests complete, GenAI-perf generates the structured outputs in a default directory named “artifacts”, organized by model name, concurrency and input/output length.
+When the tests complete, GenAI-perf generates the structured outputs in a default directory named “artifacts” under your mounted working directory (/workdir in these examples), organized by model name, concurrency and input/output length.
 Your results should look similar to the following.

 Copy